frothers/Frothers-FC/content/posts/2025/2025-winter-game-12.md

 The Frothers were sporting their own Sol Campbell in the form of Angus, who was back to take on his old team.

 Mark Ave had the majority of the control in the first half.
 The Frothers finding it hard to find their structure.
-Mark Ave managed to grab the lead through a passback that Ryan tried to put some extra sauce on, but managed to whiff 🙈.
+Mark Ave managed to grab the lead through a passback that Ryan tried to put some extra sauce on 🙈.

 > 0-1